Support for 2014 Legislation

 SB 1010 (Mitchell) – Eliminate the Crack/Powder Cocaine Sentencing Disparity: Although cocaine (in powder or base form) has nearly identical effects on the brain, offenses involving cocaine base (“crack”) have higher penalties than identical violations involving cocaine powder (and, unlike powder cocaine, crack cocaine offenses are not eligible for probation).
 This bill would eliminate any discrepancies in sentencing and probation eligibility between these offenses.
-STATUS: Passed the Assembly and Senate, awaiting a decision by the Governor.
+STATUS: Signed into law.

 Help Crime Victims Recover, Avoid Repeat Victimization by Expanding Trauma Recovery: Victims often experience long-term effects, including trauma and mental health conditions.
 Left unaddressed, these conditions can impact victims’ ability to recover and may lead to financial problems, mental health issues, substance abuse, depression and further victimization.
 The existing system can be confusing to access and often only offers short-term support.
 The Trauma Recovery Center model takes a holistic approach to healing the person in a welcoming and safe environment that provides long-term support.